cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 ## Changelog

+**3.5.0**
+- Update the code so that it works with the latest version.
+- The code still has deprecation warnings.

 **3.4.5**
 - Fix a bug where Empathy Core minions and Carbonizer Turrets have huge proc coefficients due to bad computation.